sidd-harth/kc-flux/lab10/step3.md

 # [Play Block Buster App - 7.9.0]({{TRAFFIC_HOST1_30009}})

-> Database namespace and resource were created behind the scenes in one of our earlier labs
+> Database namespace and resource were created in one of our earlier labs

 #### Check `database` namespace
 ```